nickjiang2378/test-time-registers/README.md

     ├── hook_manager.py
     └── hook_fn.py
 ```
+Here are the most important files in this repo:

 `hook_manager.py`: manages all hooks (interventions, logging) registered for the model. `CLIPHookManager` and `Dinov2HookManager` are both subclasses.

 `hook_fn.py`: contains the hook functions for intervening on register neurons and logging model internals for analysis